sandy2594/sample2/sql/USAGE.md

 # Using the SQL queries

-One of the regular activities : Hello world

 The safest way to run these queries is by using the backup created by [backup-utils](https://github.com/github/backup-utils) loaded into another database server.
 This database can be quite large and GitHub Enterprise Server can be sensitive to I/O intensive operations that aren't part of anticipated load.